jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/api-comparison.md

 const results = await collect(processed);
 ```

 A stream failure is not lost by that choice.
-Since Awaitly 4.1 a failing read arrives as a typed value at the workflow boundary, the same way `STEP_TIMEOUT` does, instead of being wrapped in `UnexpectedError`:
+A failing read arrives as a typed value at the workflow boundary, the same way `STEP_TIMEOUT` does, instead of being wrapped in `UnexpectedError`:

 ```typescript
 if (!result.ok && (result.error.type ?? result.error) === 'STREAM_READ_ERROR') {